Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Results

 \section{Results}

-To validate \methodnameabbrev{}, we ran 8 experiments that reflect different challenges for morphological profiling, including integration across batches and sources as well as generalization to microscopy batch effects and perturbations unseen in training (Figure~\ref{fig:results}; Supplementary Tables~\ref{tab:pos_ctl_results},\ref{tab:tgt2_results}).
-We benchmarked \methodnameabbrev{} against baselines and ablated the counterfactual \contrastivenameabbrev{} loss -- and therefore information about chemical structures -- to evaluate how integration of chemical compounds improves representation learning in morphological profiling.
-Our results demonstrate that our full \methodnameabbrev{} method using the counterfactual \contrastivenameabbrev{} loss results in a sizable improvement over the CellProfiler, SIMCLR, and CLIP baselines.
-While performance improvements over using just the \contrastivenameabbrev{} loss alone were smaller, and thus not always statistically significant for individual experiments, pooling experiments indicated that the counterfactual PAC loss significantly improves performance (F-ratio value of $9.249$, p-value $0.0228$ with a one-way repeated measures ANOVA), suggesting that our counterfactual integration of chemical compounds during training is effective at improving representations of microscopy images.
+To validate \methodnameabbrev{}, we ran 8 experiments that reflect different challenges for morphological profiling, including integration across batches and sources as well as generalization to microscopy batch effects and perturbations unseen in training (Fig~\ref{fig:results}.
+We benchmarked \methodnameabbrev{} against baselines and ablated the \contrastivenameabbrev{} loss on the predicted images -- and therefore information about chemical structures -- to evaluate how integration of chemical compounds improves representation learning in morphological profiling.
+Our results demonstrate that our full \methodnameabbrev{} method using the \contrastivenameabbrev{} loss on the predicted images results in a sizable improvement over the CellProfiler, SIMCLR, and CLIP baselines.
+While performance improvements over using just the \contrastivenameabbrev{} loss alone were smaller, and thus not always statistically significant for individual experiments, pooling experiments indicated that the \contrastivenameabbrev{} loss on the predicted images significantly improves performance (F-ratio value of $9.249$, p-value $0.0228$ with a one-way repeated measures ANOVA).
+This observation suggests that modeling chemical compounds as treatments during training is effective at improving representations of microscopy images.
+We also observe that across all settings, all self-supervised learning methods improve over a pre-trained ResNet encoder on ImageNet, suggesting that some form of self-supervised fine-tuning on microscopy images is beneficial to performance regardless of method.
 In subsequent sections, we expand on the results of each experiment.
+We report 1-nearest neighbor matching results in the main manuscript, with top-3 and top-5 results are available in \nameref{S1_Table}, \nameref{S2_Table}, \nameref{S3_Table}, and \nameref{S4_Table}.